You are exhausted but you did not actually do that much today.

 This is the central finding of Lembke's work and the classical addiction-medicine literature.
 Exposure to high-dopamine stimuli resets the threshold upward.
 Ordinary life appears flat.
 You chase the next hit not because ordinary life got worse, but because your perception of it did.

 The fix is uncomfortable but simple.
 You lower the ceiling by removing the peak stimuli, and the floor rises to meet a livable baseline.
 Work becomes interesting.
 Conversation becomes satisfying.
 Rest actually rests.
-None of this requires willpower once the reset is complete — it requires willpower only while the reset is in progress.
+None of this requires willpower once the reset is complete.
+It requires willpower only while the reset is in progress.

 Chapter VWhat's the connection between dopamine and burnout?